Charles Courtenay, 19th Earl of Devon: Education and career

-The 19th Earl of Devon was educated at Eton College.
+Courtenay was educated at Eton College.
 After obtaining an MA degree from St John's College, Cambridge, in 1997, he followed his legal studies at the Inns of Court School of Law.
 Courtenay was admitted to the bar at Inner Temple in 1999, and to the California State Bar in 2004.

 Personal life

-He married the American actress A. J. Langer in a civil ceremony in 2004.
+Courtenay married the American actress A. J. Langer in a civil ceremony in 2004.
 A formal wedding later took place on 30 April 2005, in Los Angeles.
-With his father's death, the former Lord Courtenay succeeded to his father's peerage and estate.
+With his father's death in 2015, the then Lord Courtenay succeeded to his father's peerage and estate, becoming the 19th Earl of Devon.

-The Earl and Countess of Devon have two children, both born in Los Angeles: